paritytech/polkadot/roadmap/implementers-guide/src/messaging.md

 that prevent spamming in place.

 Upward Message Passing (UMP) is a mechanism responsible for delivering messages in the opposite direction: from a parachain up to the relay chain.
-Upward messagess can serve different purposes and can be of different kinds.
+Upward messages can serve different purposes and can be of different kinds.

-One kind of messages is `Dispatchable`.
-They could be thought of similar to extrinsics sent to a relay chain: they also invoke exposed runtime entrypoints, they consume weight and require fees.
+One kind of message is `Dispatchable`.
+They could be thought of similarly to extrinsics sent to a relay chain: they also invoke exposed runtime entrypoints, they consume weight and require fees.
 The difference is that they originate from a parachain.
 Each parachain has a queue of dispatchables to be executed.
 There can be only so many dispatchables at a time.
 The weight that processing of the dispatchables can consume is limited by a preconfigured value.
 Therefore, it is possible